Naomi Judd: Personal life

-Judd had two daughters, Wynonna (born 1964) and Ashley (born 1968).
-Wynonna is a musician and was the other half of their duo, The Judds.
+Judd had two daughters, Wynonna (b.
+1964) and Ashley (b.
+1968).
+Wynonna is a musician and was the other half of their duo, the Judds.
 Ashley is an actress with a career spanning more than three decades.

 Judd married her second husband, Larry Strickland of the Palmetto State Quartet, on May 6, 1989.
 Strickland has also sung with other gospel groups, including J.D.
-Sumner and The Stamps Quartet.
+Sumner and the Stamps Quartet.